bergesinstitute/grafmethodenglish/book-2-unit-8.md

 It rains sometimes.
 In the spring, it's hot, and the trees (árboles) are very beautiful.
 I like the weather in Chicago.
 It snows every winter, but it's very sunny in the summer.
 It's never foggy.

-¿Puedes explicarnos cómo es el tiempo en tu ciudad?
+¿Puedes explicarnos cómo es el clima en tu ciudad?

 ## 5. Traduce